futurewei-cloud/chogori-platform/docs/TXN.md

 # Goals
 - benchmark based on YCSB+T (later TPC-C)
+- Support serializable isolation level.
+Ideally, support DB-level isolation levels of SnapshotIsolation or Serializable
+- Support global transactions
+#### DC-local datasets
 - Latency: 20us avg
 - Throughput: 100K/sec per CPU core
-- Support serializable isolation level.
-Ideally, support DB-level isolation levels of SnapshotIsolation or Serializable

-# Assumptions
+#### mixed DC-local/global datasets
+- Latency: ~ order of cross-dc ping(could be 100s ms)
-- Single-datacenter applications
+- Throughput: ??

+# Targeted assumptions
+These are not limits of the system, but we design the system to operate under these conditions:
-- Availability of high-bandwidth (>40gbit) RDMA/RoCEv2 compatible network
+- Availability of high-bandwidth (>40gbit) RDMA/RoCEv2 compatible network for in-datacenter communication
+- Optimize performance for DC-local operations but remain correct in mixed usage
-- We are using a single-threaded, concurrent architecture.
+- Single-threaded, concurrent architecture.
 This allows us not to worry about multi-threaded side-effects during tight sequence of operations on any node.

 # Definitions
 ### ACID